Naitreey/notes-and-knowledge/cs/python/testing.rst

 autospeccing
 ------------
+- autospeccing's capability.

-- When mocking a function/method, the original function/method is replaced by an actual mocking function (or method which is also a function).
+  * When autospeccing a function/method, the original function/method is
+    replaced by an actual mocking function (or method which is also a function).
 The mocking function has the same call signature as the original function/method, but delegates to a mock object under the hood, so that behavior assertions are possible.

-  This also makes accessing the mocked method on a class instance return a bound method as expected.  如果没有使用 autospec, 则无法实现上述现象, 此时, the method is replaced by a mock instance, as a plain class attribute.
+  * When autospeccing a method, accessing the mocked method on a class instance return a bound method as would normally. 如果没有使用 autospec, 则无法实现 上述现象, 此时, the method is replaced by a mock instance, as a plain class attribute.
 Without descriptor protocol implementation, the unbound-to-bound conversion is not performed.

+  * When autospeccing a class, the ``__init__`` method's signature is copied, and for a callable object, the ``__call__`` method's signature is copied, so that call signature is examined.

+- autospec can be performed via ``autospec`` parameter of ``patch``, or the ``create_autospec()`` function.

 helpers
 -------
 call
 ^^^^

+sentinel
+^^^^^^^^
 ANY
 ^^^
 可用于辅助进行 equality 检测.
 ANY equals to anything. 因此当一些 assertion 只想